-A leased line is a dedicated service, so your business does not share the bandwidth with other businesses.
-The bandwidth is symmetric, which means you get the same upload and download speed e.g. 50Mbps upload & 50Mbps download.
-The service operates over fibre optic lines which means you can get speeds in excess of 10Gbps to support your business demands.
+A leased line is a fibre data circuit that connects two or more locations for a monthly rental charge.
+A leased line is a dedicated service, so your business does not share the bandwidth with other companies.
+The bandwidth is symmetric, which means you get the same upload, and download speed, e.g. 50Mbps upload & 50Mbps download.
+The service operates over fibre optic lines which means you can get rates above 10Gbps to support your business demands.

-When you order the fibre line you need to provide 2 locations:
+Leased lines work by connecting two specified locations over a private circuit allowing data communication.
+When you order the fibre line, you need to provide 2 locations:

 1. Where you want the data to connect to (usually your business)

 2. Where you want the data to go (this can be the internet or another business location when creating a point-to-point network or MPLS network)